AndreasLill/ColorPickerWPF/README.md

 # ColorPickerWPF

-A simple C# WPF Color Picker.

-Very simple to use and add into your own WPF projects with a built-in apply button event.

-// Andreas Lill
+A light-weight customizable .NET Color Picker for Windows Presentation Foundation.

+Contains a built-in apply button event for use in your own project.